Early Years Update looks at the principles, process and purpose of assessment in the early years

 - Effective approaches to assessment will generate information or data that can be used for a range of purposes.
 (Children in the EYFS should not be tested to obtain data.)

-- Children’s progress must be identified and analysed through a range of appropriate evidence; the majority of this will be drawn from observation of child-initiated activity.
+- Children’s progress must be identified and analyzed through a range of appropriate evidence; the majority of this will be drawn from observation of child-initiated activity.

 - The complexity of young children’s development requires practitioners and managers to be able to understand a range of information in order to draw conclusions about children’s progress and the effectiveness of their provision.